Frequently asked questions

 Disbursements are out of pocket expenses that relate specifically to your property and are things we need to know in order to complete your conveyancing transaction.

-What types of conveyancing can Settle Easy do?
+What types of conveyancing does Settle Easy do?

-Our experienced team specialise in property transfers of:
+Our experienced team specialise in all types of conveyancing including:

 - residential properties